uspki/policies/certificate-policy.md

 **CSPRNG**: A random number generator intended for use in cryptographic system.

 **Delegated Third Party**: A natural person or Legal Entity that is not the CA but is authorized by the CA to assist in the Certificate Management Process by performing or fulfilling one or more of the CA requirements found herein.

+**DNS TXT Record Phone Contact**: The phone number placed on the “_validation-contactphone” subdomain of the DNS TXT record.

 **Domain Authorization Document**: Documentation provided by, or a CA's documentation of a communication with, a Domain Name Registrar, the Domain Name Registrant, or the person or entity listed in WHOIS as the Domain Name Registrant (including any private, anonymous, or proxy registration service) attesting to the authority of an Applicant to request a Certificate for a specific Domain Namespace.